khairulhasanmd/OpenBBTerminal/website/old_content/terminal/stocks/options/screen/_index.md

 The file named `template.ini` is a blank slate and ready for experimentation.
 There are nearly infinite ways to configure an options search, so customize one and then share it with us on social media!
 Have a look at the available fields:

 ````
-# Author of preset: OpenBB Terminal
+# Author of preset: Finance Analysis
 # Description: This is just a sample.
 The user that adds the preset can add a description for what type of stocks these filters are being used.
 [FILTER]